What Is Fever Grass? Fever grass is one of the 140 species of Lemongrass that grows worldwide.

 - Sweeten and serve over ice

-There have been some reported side effects associated with the use of Cymbopogon Citratus.
-Some common ones include:
+There have been some reported side effects associated with the use of the grass.
+Some common ones include: Lethargy, Dizziness, Dry Mouth, Increased Urination and Constant Hunger.

-Some people have also reported allergic type reactions such as itching, difficulty breathing or increased heart rate upon coming in contact with the grass.
+Some people have also reported allergic type reactions such as itching, difficulty breathing or increased heart rate when they came into contact with the grass.

 It is important to note that more human studies need to be conducted to determine whether lemongrass can be used to treat medical conditions.